jewettaij/visfd/doc/doc_filter_mrc.md

 can be used to remove these spurious detected peaks and improve the signal-to-noise ratio.

-*(Techincal details: This will generate an output image whose brightness equals Ngamma_norm = λ1^2 - λ2^2,
+*(Technical details: This will generate an output image whose brightness equals Ngamma_norm = λ1^2 - λ2^2,
 where λ1, abd λ2 are the largest and second-largest eigenvalues of the hessian matrix, multiplied by σ^2 [in units of voxels].